Mulberry Charlotte Russe

 Forsythia intermedia Goldrausch

 Flowers appear a week or two later than Lynwood and last a week or two longer, they are also slightly larger.
 The height at maturity is 2.25m / 8ft with a similar spread.
 This variety was bred in Germany and flowers well on one year old stems, earlier than other varieties which flower on two year old wood.
-One of our favourites, available from our recommended suppliers Crocus here with a one year guarantee.
+One of our favourites, available from our recommended suppliers Crocus here with a five year guarantee.

 Below we list the key strengths and weaknesses of Forsythia.

 |SHADE||No, partial or full sun|

 |POT / CONTAINER||No|